citizensadvice/cookie-preferences/engine/README.md

 Once you have amended the list you must make sure to increment the `COOKIE_CURRENT_VERSION` and the `VERSION`.
 This will allow you to create a new release which will bump the cookie version and the gem version - therefore allowing the host apps to update their implementation and retrigger consent from users with the new cookie set up.
 You should inform all the teams of the `cookie-preferences` version bump so they can update it in their Gemfiles and remain compliant.

+## Creating a release

+To create a new release, once you have update the version number you should go to `releases` on the right hand side of the code window on Github, and click `Draft a new release`.
+From here you can click `select tag` and create a new tag with a version number matching the one you just incremented to in the `version.rb` file.

+From here check your changelog has all the relevant changes to that release, and if not add them in, and then publish the release.
+This will then allow host apps to bump to match this new latest version.